About Everest Base Camp Trip

-Everest Base Camp trek commences in the vibrant city of Kathmandu which has an ancient nudge to itself, where you will discover hundreds of historical monuments and world heritage sites.
-A half an hour thrilling flight over the mountains will take you to our next destination, Lukla.
+Everest Base Camp hiking tour of 16 days commences in the vibrant city of Kathmandu which has an ancient nudge to itself, where you will discover hundreds of historical monuments and world heritage sites.
+Half an hour of thrilling flight over the mountains will take you to our next destination, Lukla.
 Lukla is adorned with a tiny airstrip from where your adventure journey to the Base Camp really begins.
 The trail sets you off to the homelands of the Sherpa people who are rich in their hospitality, traditions, and culture.
 The monasteries in the area are enchanting and very appealing to the eyes since it is set amongst the most beautiful mountains in Nepal.
 The route stumbles upon the popular Kalapattar (also known as black rock 5,545m), standing over which you get an outstanding view of the Himalayan giants which literally numbs your senses with breathless admiration that beholds the eye, and makes up for the lung-bursting climb that you just took up there.
-This also includes fantastic views of the south-west face of the massive, Mount Everest.
+This also includes fantastic views of the southwest face of the massive, Mount Everest.

-The Everest base camp trek is overall a smooth trip, however, the altitude might take its toll, hence we recommend the trekkers to be more careful while pacing and also acclimatize as much as possible for the trip to be safe and fun-filled.
+16 days Everest base camp expedition is overall a smooth trip, however, the altitude might take its toll, hence we recommend the trekkers to be more careful while pacing and also acclimatize as much as possible for the trip to be safe and fun-filled.
 Bookings are open for the years 2022, 2023, and 2024 with a handsome cost discount.

-As stated, Everest Base Camp Trek is a moderate trekking trip.
+As stated, the Everest Base Camp hiking tour is a moderate trekking trip.
 For this, you will need to prepare your body before the journey.
 Doing cardio exercises boost the body's stamina and help in the overall performance of trekking endurance.
 Despite being achievable, the EBC Trek still presents certain challenges, like long hours of trekking and the rise in the elevation above 3,000 meters.
-The Khumbu, which is where the EBC Trek takes place, presents trekkers with alpine, mainly uphill hike on rocky terrains.
+The Khumbu, which is where the EBC Trek takes place, presents trekkers with alpine, mainly uphill hikes on rocky terrains.

 Moreover, you also need to be able to hike through back-to-back days.
 That is why building up endurance is necessary.
 For physical preparation before trekking, you can practice cardio exercises, starting at 30-minute durations at the beginning and then gradually increasing your work-out time.
 This will help in building the muscles and also increase your stamina and boost your endurance capacity.